 In an autoclave, filters are used to both protect the environment from potentially dangerous gasses coming out of the system and also to protect the items inside from potential external contamination.
 Air filters block microorganisms from exhausting into the atmosphere.
 Sterilizers, like many pieces of equipment, require system cooling and ventilation to optimize efficient operation.
 Depending on the type of sterilizer, cooling air is necessary due to the heat generated through the sterilization process like steam or radiation.
 Meanwhile, like most connected equipment, sterilizers monitor the sterilization process and share the results through networking technology.
 Whether it’s cooling the heat generating components or circuit boards, clean air flow is critical for processing expediency, measurement accuracy, and seamless operation of all interconnected equipment.
 Universal Air Filter has a complete suite of air filtration solutions to provide basic dust arrestance or high efficiency particulate removal from the cooling air flow stream.
 Universal’s products have been used in a variety of medical device applications because Universal’s media options such as QuadrafoamTM and Hydrophobic Mesh can reduce dust, water mist and maximize air flow, while the air filter assembly can be made to fit any size opening and can even match industrial design aesthetics.

 Universal’s design engineers are ready to assist with selecting the best air filter to meet UL industry requirements, product specifications, and help create 3D CAD models.
-Universal provides free, quick-turn prototypes within one week for evaluation and testing.
+Universal provides prototypes for evaluation and testing.